List of Defenders members

 The Defenders are a loosely organized team of fictional characters mostly, but not solely, superheroes in the Marvel Universe.
 For much of their history, there was no official membership.
 Thus, the Defenders had a reputation as being a non-team, a term which was coined in the pages of the comic.
-All could be considered Defenders.
-The following list attempts to make sense of their membership but may not be complete.

 Original "non-team"

 Founders

 These characters helped form the team in Marvel Features #1 (December 1971).